romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When setting up CodeQL analysis for a project, a developer decides to utilize the default CodeQL query suites.
+Q: When setting up CodeQL analysis for a project, a developer decides to utilize the default CodeQL query suites.
 What characterizes these default query suites?
 <details><summary>Show the answer</summary><p>

 - **Comprehensive sets of queries that target a wide range of common security issues and coding errors specific to the language of the codebase**